hjmangalam/parsyncfp/README.md

 ## Changes

+### 1.53
+- removed internal space handling for target names since this interferes with multiple dir targets.
+Have to re-think this.

 ### 1.50
 - fixed Ken Bass' bug where trimming dir name was not constrained to front of the string and could lead to problems if dir was names something like